blueburncz/CoreExtension/docs_src/ComponentSystem/ComponentSystemCreatingCustomComponents.md

 Method | Description | Called automatically
 ----- | ----------- | --------------------
-onAdd | A method called when a component is added to an instance. | Yes onCustomEvent | A method which should be called when a user event occurs (see the [Event system](./EventSystem.html) manual for more information). | No onDraw | A method which should be called every frame in the Draw event. | No onInit | A method called when a component is created. | Yes onRemove | A method called when a component is removed from an instance. | Yes onUpdate | A method which should be called every frame in the Step event. | No
+on_add | A method called when a component is added to an instance. | Yes on_custom_event | A method which should be called when a user event occurs (see the [Event system](./EventSystem.html) manual for more information). | No on_draw | A method which should be called every frame in the Draw event. | No on_init | A method called when a component is created. | Yes on_remove | A method called when a component is removed from an instance. | Yes on_update | A method which should be called every frame in the Step event. | No

 These methods always take a single parameter, which is the id of the component object.
 Methods that are not called automatically have to be called using [ce_call_components](./ce_call_components.html) (or using [ce_call](./ce_call.html) for each component).